gvwilson/thirdbit/src/fiction/iffy/index.md

 She put her hand on her throat, but all she felt was her own skin.
 As her stomach flip-flopped,
-the sensation and the dream faded into nothing, leaving her feeling dazed.
+the sensation faded into nothing, leaving her feeling dazed.

 "—just keeps getting better,"